Bone marrow examination: Test performance

 A bone marrow biopsy may be done in a health care provider's office or in a hospital.
 Informed consent for the procedure is typically required.
 The patient is asked to lie on their abdomen (prone position) or on their side (lateral decubitus position).
 The skin is cleansed, and a local anesthetic such as lidocaine or procaine is injected to numb the area.
 Patients may also be pretreated with analgesics and/or anti-anxiety medications, although this is not a routine practice.

 Typically, the aspirate is performed first.
-An aspirate needle is inserted through the skin using manual pressure and force until it hits the bone.
-Then, with a twisting motion of clinician's hand and wrist, the needle is advanced through the bony cortex (the hard outer layer of the bone) and into the marrow cavity.
+An aspirating needle is inserted through the skin using manual pressure and force until it hits the bone.
+Then, with a twisting motion of the clinician's hand and wrist, the needle is advanced through the bony cortex (the hard outer layer of the bone) and into the marrow cavity.
 Once the needle is in the marrow cavity, a syringe is attached and used to aspirate ("suck out") liquid bone marrow.
-A twisting motion is performed during the aspiration to avoid excess content of blood in the sample, which might be the case if an excessively large sample from one single point is taken.
+A twisting motion is performed during the aspiration to avoid excess blood content in the sample, which might be the case if an excessively large sample from one single point is taken.
 Subsequently, the biopsy is performed if indicated.
 A different, larger trephine needle is inserted and anchored in the bony cortex.
 The needle is then advanced with a twisting motion and rotated to obtain a solid piece of bone marrow.
 This piece is then removed along with the needle.
 The entire procedure, once preparation is complete, typically takes 10–15 minutes.

 If several samples are taken, the needle is removed between the samples to avoid blood coagulation.

 After the procedure is complete, the patient is typically asked to lie flat for 5–10 minutes to provide pressure over the procedure site.
 After that, assuming no bleeding is observed, the patient can get up and go about their normal activities.
 Paracetamol (aka acetaminophen) or other simple analgesics can be used to ease soreness, which is common for 2–3 days after the procedure.
-Any worsening pain, redness, fever, bleeding or swelling may suggest a complication.
+Any worsening pain, redness, fever, bleeding, or swelling may suggest a complication.
 Patients are also advised to avoid washing the procedure site for at least 24 hours after the procedure is completed.

 Contraindications

 A volunteer donating bone marrow for scientific research.

-There are few contraindications to bone marrow examination.
-It is important to note that thrombocytopenia or bleeding disorders are not contraindications as long as the procedure is performed by a skilled clinician.
+There are a few contraindications to bone marrow examination.
+Thrombocytopenia or bleeding disorders are not contraindications as long as the procedure is performed by a skilled clinician.
 Bone marrow aspiration and biopsy can be safely performed even in the setting of extreme thrombocytopenia (low platelet count).
 If there is a skin or soft tissue infection over the hip, a different site should be chosen for bone marrow examination.